 Spain Golden Visa benefits

 Spain’s Golden Visa program does not impose a minimum period of residence in the country.
 Its processing time is fast, and the temporary residency permit is easy to renew.
-While the standard time frame for naturalization in Spain is ten years, foreign nationals from former Spanish colonies who acquire this Golden Visa may find that they have the privilege of applying for Spanish citizenship in two short years compared to the lengthy ten-year rule for other non-EU/EEA applicants.
+While the standard time frame for naturalization in Spain is ten years, foreign nationals from former Spanish colonies who acquire this Golden Visa may find that they can apply for Spanish citizenship in two short years compared to the lengthy ten-year rule for other non-EU/EEA applicants.

 Spain Golden Visa investment options